In Phoenix, AZ

 Ensuring The Best Gum Health Following A Gum Graft

-Gum grafting is an effective way to physically restore your gums and to protect the root of your tooth.
+Gum grafting is an effective way to physically restore your gums and protect the root of your tooth.
 However, to ensure that you don’t require another gum grafting treatment in the future, it’s important to take care of your gums.

 Regular dental check-ups and cleaning are essential, but they must be backed up by a thorough at-home oral hygiene routine.
 This includes brushing twice daily, flossing daily, rinsing once or twice a day with mouthwash, eating a healthy diet, and avoiding smoking.

 The Benefits Of A Gum Graft

 Though the idea of harvesting and grafting tissue may sound intimidating, gum grafting is a relatively quick and simple procedure.
 Moreover, it has a host of benefits.
 Stopping the process of gum recession and bone loss and tooth loss that can follow are the most important factors.
 However, it can also reduce tooth sensitivity, prevent further root decay, and give you a more even gum line.
 All this can improve the aesthetic appeal of your smile and boost your self-confidence.

 If you follow Dr. Trujillo’s recommendations, the success rate for a gum graft is very high.
 It takes some time for the final results to fully manifest.
 At three weeks, you will be able to see what your gums will look like when completely healed, but it takes around six to eight weeks overall for the gums to heal fully.

 You may be called in for a follow-up appointment after some recovery time in order to remove the sutures—unless they are self-dissolving.
 Otherwise, we will simply want to ensure recovery has gone as expected and to arrange a treatment schedule to ensure that your gums stay healthy.